About the course

 • undergo an enhanced DBS check to verify their suitability to work with young people.

-You will then attend a meeting with the Course Director to discuss the strengths and areas for further development identified on the interview day.
-Tasks will also be set with reading lists.
+You will then attend a meeting with the Executive Director to discuss the strengths and areas for further development identified on the interview day.
+Tasks will also be set with reading lists for you to develop your subject knowledge.

 How school placements work